awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-connecting.md

 1. In the **Create \- Server** dialog box, enter a name on the **General** tab to identify the server in pgAdmin\.

-1. On the **Connection** tab, enter the following information from your RDS for PostgreSQL database:
+1. On the **Connection** tab, enter the following information from your RDS for PostgreSQL database\.
-   + For **Host**, enter the endpoint\.
-Use a format such as `PostgreSQL-endpoint.AWS-Region.rds.amazonaws.com`\.
+   + For **Host**, enter the endpoint for the RDS for PostgreSQL DB instance\.
+An endpoint looks similar to the following:

+     ```
+     RDS-DB-instance.111122223333.aws-region.rds.amazonaws.com
+     ```

-     If you're using an on\-premises Microsoft Active Directory from a Windows client, then you need to connect using a specialized endpoint\.
-Instead of using the Amazon domain `rds.amazonaws.com` in the host endpoint, use the domain name of the AWS Managed Active Directory\.
+     To connect to an on\-premises Microsoft Active Directory from a Windows client, you use the domain name of the AWS Managed Active Directory instead of `rds.amazonaws.com` in the host endpoint\.
 For example, suppose that the domain name for the AWS Managed Active Directory is `corp.example.com`\.
-Then for **Host**, use the format `PostgreSQL-endpoint.AWS-Region.corp.example.com.`
+Then for **Host**, the endpoint would be specified as follows:

+     ```
+     RDS-DB-instance.111122223333.aws-region.corp.example.com
+     ```
    + For **Port**, enter the assigned port\.
    + For **Maintenance database**, enter the name of the initial database to which the client will connect\.
    + For **Username**, enter the user name that you entered for Kerberos authentication in [ Step 7: Create Kerberos authentication PostgreSQL logins ](postgresql-kerberos-setting-up.md#postgresql-kerberos-setting-up.create-logins)\.